christophercliff/christophercliff.github.io/src/index.md

 ##### *Selected work*:

 - 2015
-    - [Flatmarket][flatmarket], a free, open source e-commerce platform for static websites
+    - [Flatmarket](/flatmarket/), a free, open source e-commerce platform for static websites
-    - [Tweet Lifetime][tweet-lifetime], a self-hosted service that continuously monitors your Twitter account and deletes old tweets
+    - [Tweet Lifetime](/tweet-lifetime/), a self-hosted service that continuously monitors your Twitter account and deletes old tweets
-    - [Crispy][crispy], a JavaScript style guide packaged with syntax and style checkers
+    - [Crispy](https://github.com/christophercliff/crispy), a JavaScript style guide packaged with syntax and style checkers
 - 2014
-    - [JSON Expert][json-expert], create a web-ready API from the documents on your hard drive
+    - [JSON Expert](https://json.expert/), create a web-ready API from the documents on your hard drive
-    - [mke-bus][mke-bus], a HAPI-REST service for Milwaukee's real time public bus data
-    - [Carapace][carapace], an image manipulation & graphics platform for JavaScript
+    - [Carapace](https://github.com/percolate/carapace), an image manipulation & graphics platform for JavaScript
-    - [Neue][neue], an asynchronous web font loader
+    - [Neue](https://github.com/percolate/neue), an asynchronous web font loader
-    - [Loomis][loomis], a web application for Paper by FiftyThree
 - 2013
-    - [Caisson][caisson], a cloud deployment utility
+    - [Caisson](/caisson/), a cloud deployment utility
-    - [Excavator][excavator], a web application for capturing responsive screenshots
-    - [Dino][dino], a DynamoDB object modeler for node.js
 - 2012
-    - [Sausage.js][sausage], a jQuery plugin for contextual pagination
+    - [Sausage.js](/sausage/), a jQuery plugin for contextual pagination

 ---